Pib0/NeinCraft/README.md

 # NeinCraft
-A really enhanced version of DrJillStein's Minecraft for Wii U editor!
+A very enhanced version of TheKoopaKingdom's Minecraft for Wii U editor!

-Modify .PCK archives as you please!
+Modify .PCK archives if you dare!

 ### Features:
 * Open and Save .PCK archives